awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 1. Delete the brackets in the **Content** field, and then paste the following JSON sample document\.
 **Note**
-You must change the values of *assumeRole* and *IamInstanceProfileName* in this sample with the service role ARN and instance profile role you created when [Setting Up Automation](automation-setup.md)\.
+You must change the values of *assumeRole* and *IamInstanceProfileName* in this sample with the service role ARN and instance profile role you created when [Getting Started with Automation](automation-setup.md)\.

    ```
    {